copper-leaf/ballast/docs/src/orchid/resources/wiki/feature-overview.md

 At a high level, Ballast is a library to help you manage the state of your application as it changes over time.
-It follows the basic pattern of MVI, which is that the ViewModel state cannot be changed directly, but instead you must send your _intent_ to change the state to the library, which is make sure that request is processed safely.
+It follows the basic pattern of MVI, which is that the ViewModel state cannot be changed directly, but instead you must send your _intent_ to change the state to the library.
+The library processes those requests safely, in a way that is predicable and repeatable, which generates new states that flow back to the UI automatically.
 The basic MVI loop looks like this:

 ```mermaid
 graph